 …..

 The Number of Subframes field indicates the number of subframes included in the current frame.
 Up to 256 subframes can be aggregated into a single frame.
+The valid range of this field is [0-256] and other values are reserved.

 CID i-217 and i-218